crs4/hl7apy/README.md

   python setup.py install
 ```

-Alernatively you can use pip to install it from [PyPI](https://pypi.python.org/pypi/hl7apy/)
+Alternatively you can use pip to install it from [PyPI](https://pypi.python.org/pypi/hl7apy/)

 ```bash
   pip install hl7apy